hir4k/duz/README.md

 # duz
-Boring general purpose programming language.
+An interpreted programming language for Humans.